 Building a shared vision necessitates the essential leadership attributes of demonstrating respect, communication, patience for vision accomplishment, and a sense of timing and knowledge gathering.
 If leaders want to accomplish goals they need the support of the system in which they exist.
 In order to get everyone to work toward the goal a leader must communicate the importance of that goal.
 Clear up any misconceptions and gain the trust of those in the system.
 In addition, the leader has to have ‘some’ job specific skills and be able to access information needed to accomplish the vision.
 Finally, the leader has to be patient with the different mental models in the organization.

 Successful leaders demonstrate respect by ensuring that the people who look to them for leadership believe their work is valued.
 A leader who respects those they lead demonstrates it by not micro-managing but by sharing the vision (expected outcome).
-According to Wheatly, a leader who understands the basic human dynamics of “our need to trust one another, our need for meaningful work, our desire to contribute and be thanked for that contribution, our need to participate in changes that affect us” (p 164) is a leader who understands how to organize people in order to accomplish goal.
+According to Wheatley, a leader who understands the basic human dynamics of “our need to trust one another, our need for meaningful work, our desire to contribute and be thanked for that contribution, our need to participate in changes that affect us” (p 164) is a leader who understands how to organize people in order to accomplish goal.

 Communication is a global theme in all the readings in the leadership course.
 Wheatley’s organizational intelligence speaks to the importance of sharing information as directly related to the success of evolving/changing.
 Information is a resource that needs to be shared in order for all involved to be active participants in changing an organization.
 Indeed, Communication is one of the pivotal attributes of an effective leader.
 If communication is important to leading, then an ingredient for effective followers is information.
 Informed followers make intelligent decisions.
 Agents of change are informed people.
 Informed people believe in the ‘cause’ and are active participants who share the evidence that leads to positive outcomes.
 Leaders can achieve the goal (strategic plan) by allowing information to become a resource.